IR Student Camila Pelsinger ’20 named Rhodes Scholar

 In this guide from Foreign Policy admissions directors and other experts at leading schools share information about what they look for in an admission application.
 Read the article.

 The Watson Institute announces a new undergraduate degree program, International and Public Affairs, offering three tracks: Development, Policy & Governance, and Security.

 The International Relations concentration will continue to be available through class '23.
 Students expected to graduate in '22 and '23 are encouraged to talk to the International and Public Affairs staff and faculty to determine which concentration is best to pursue.

 Seniors: Act Now!

 Required Actions to Prepare for Graduation

-1. Update IR Concentration Course Plan in ASK
+1. Update and submit revised IR Course Plan in ASK

 2. Complete entry in Capstone Catalog